Hammersmith (Holst)

 Hammersmith: Prelude and Scherzo, more commonly known as just Hammersmith, Op.
-52, is a wind band work composed by English composer Gustav Holst in 1930.
+52, is a wind band work composed by English composer Gustav Holst in 1930, with a corresponding orchestral version.
 Commissioned by the BBC Military Band, the piece is based on Holst's love for the London borough of Hammersmith.
 The writing is more musically challenging than Holst's other wind band works, and is a wind band essential today.
 A typical performance runs for 14 minutes.

 History

 Composition and inspiration

 Holst was commissioned to compose the work by the BBC Military Band in 1930, and he finished the work that same year.
 It was Holst's first wind band work after 19 years, his last being the Second Suite in F for Military Band.
 Holst also orchestrated a version for a full orchestra in 1931.
 The piece is based on Holst's love for the London borough of Hammersmith.
 Imogen Holst, Gustav Holst's daughter, writes in her biography of Gustav:

 Those who knew nothing of this forty-year-old affection for the Hammersmith district of London were puzzled at the title ...
 Its mood is the outcome of long years of familiarity with the changing crowds and the changing river: those Saturday night crowds, who were always good-natured even when they were being pushed off the pavement into the middle of the traffic ...
 As for the river, he had known it since he was a student ...
 In Hammersmith the river is the background to the crowd: it is a river that goes on its way unnoticed and unconcerned.